 Lockwood and Poundstone designed the only City Hall building that LaGrange has ever owned.
 Local Masons joined city leaders in laying the cornerstone in December 1926.
 The Neoclassical building sits on the site of the old city-county jail and operates during regular business hours today.

-Colonial Hotel
+Colonial Building

 Address: 119 Ridley Avenue, LaGrange, GA 30240

-About Colonial Hotel:
+About the Colonial Building:

 Sisters Anna, Lois & Ethel Young opened the Colonial Hotel in 1921.
 Over the years, the sisters hosted an array of travelers, including Franklin D. Roosevelt.
 The building now serves as office space for local businesses and a reminder of the city’s storied past.